If your investment portfolio is filled with “paper assets” – stocks, bonds, funds, etc. – have you considered adding alternative assets to the mix?

 It's not surprising then that rare artwork has outperformed the S&P 500 in recent decades.

 “Blue-chip artwork” not only outperformed the S&P 500 in 2018 but also more than doubled its performance since 2000.
 According to the Artprice100 Index, rare art turned in a 450% return between 2000 and 2018, compared to 200% for the S&P 500.

 Investing in Rare Art through Masterworks

 Even if you know nothing at all about artwork, you can do it through Masterworks.
-The minimum investment required is $1,000, which puts the opportunity well within reach of investors at nearly all levels.
+There is no minimum investment across the platform but it is based on each investment.
+This helps put the opportunity well within reach of investors at nearly all levels.
 Since you buy shares in each piece of artwork – generally at $20 each – it's possible to spread your investment across 50 different pieces.
 It will allow you to create a portfolio of rare art with a relatively small investment.